-There has been an increase in the number of tourists per year to this small town in Kerala, because of the long list of things to do in Munnar .
-The tourists have to ideally plan their outing based on what they want to see in Munnar .
-Proper planning can allow themselves to immerse into natural beauty of this picturesque hill station.
+There has been an increase in the number of tourists per year to this small town in Kerala, because of the long list of things to do in Munnar.
+The tourists have to ideally plan their outing based on what they want to see in Munnar.
+Proper planning can allow them to immerse in the natural beauty of this picturesque hill station.

 Munnar is snugged comfortably in the Idukki district in God’s own country, Kerala.
 The name Munnar is derived from the confluence of three rivers.
 These three rivers are Mudhirapuzha, Kundaly and Nallathanni.
-It is a part of the Western Ghats mountain range and is at an elevation of 5,200 ft above sea level, covering a total area of 557 sq. kms.
-Munnar is one of the most sought after destinations in India and boasts of enviable legacy.
-The pleasing atmosphere and things to do in Munnar varies from boating, trekking, ayurveda to tree house stays.
+It is a part of the Western Ghats mountain range and is at an elevation of 5,200 ft above sea level, covering a total area of 557 sq. km.
+Munnar is one of the most sought after destinations in India and boasts of an enviable legacy.
+The pleasing atmosphere and things to do in Munnar varies from boating, trekking, Ayurveda to treehouse stays.

-When you proceed to Munnar from Kochi,the weather suddenly turns cooler.
+When you proceed to Munnar from Kochi, the weather suddenly turns cooler.
 You can see the mist over the mountains and the green hills with miles and miles of tea and women plucking tea from the green tea gardens.
 This is a sign that you have arrived in Munnar. .
-The temperatures swing between 5 degrees to in winters to 25 degrees Celsius in summers.
+The temperatures swing between 5 degrees in winters to 25 degrees Celsius in summers.
 The conditions are ideal for flora and fauna to thrive and have attracted tourists from far and wide.
-People travelling to Kerala, make it a must visit place in their itinerary.
+People travelling to Kerala, make it a must-visit place in their itinerary.

 List of Best things to do in Munnar